 The Castle offers lunch, afternoon tea and dinner for guests and visitors.
 Lunch is a three-course meal.
 Afternoon tea can be held either in the castle or on the grounds.

-There are then a couple of paths you can follow to the castle itself.
-There are castle tours – don’t miss the knife collection!
+There are then a couple of paths you can follow to Culzean castle itself.
+There are castle tours – don’t miss the knife collection.

 4. Have a Spa at Trump Turnberry

-There is also a lovely 20m pool with indoor and outdoor seating.
+There is also a lovely 20m pool with indoor and outdoor seating at the spa at Turnberry.
 Sauna and steam rooms are on offer as is a state of the art gym.

-Visitors can often get some great deals on full day packages.
+Visitors can often get some great deals on full-day packages at the Turnberry spa.
 Check on the website.